gvnzhou/react-admin-blocks/README.md

 # React Admin Blocks 🚀

-A modular collection of reusable React features for building enterprise-grade admin systems.
+A modular collection of reusable React features for building enterprise-grade admin systems, styled with shadcn/ui for a modern, minimal, and customizable UI experience.
 Built with modern tools and engineering practices to speed up development of internal dashboards and management tools.

 ## 🌟 Features